hcp4715/moralSelf_ddm/README.md

 **HDDM analysis**

-Note: results from these analysis were not reported in the manuscript, but the results and code were nonetheless presented here.
+Note 1: results from these analysis were not reported in the manuscript, but the results and code were nonetheless presented here.

+Note 2: install and run HDDM is not always straight forward, especially if HDDM is the first python package you ever use.
+I've written a brief tutorial about how to install and run HDDM on my blog, using the current data and script as example.
+Please check here:......

 data (input) -> HDDM analysis (python & juypter notebook script)